matthew-brett/teaching/optimizing_space.rst

 We start with a single slice from the each of the first two volumes in the EPI (BOLD) data.

-We load the 4D EPI image, and get the data:
+We load the 4D EPI image :download:`ds107_sub012_t1r2.nii`, and get the data:

 .. nbplot::